 If you follow health IT blogs, you may have noticed the acronym NHIN -- the Nationwide Health Information Network -- seems to be disappearing, and HIE -- health information exchange -- is cropping up in its place.
-Even Farzad Mostashari, M.D., national coordinator of health IT and the head of the federal agency tasked with implementing NHIN, seems to be focusing on the potential benefits of health information exchange in
+Even Farzad Mostashari, M.D., national coordinator of health IT and the head of the federal agency tasked with implementing NHIN, seems to be focusing on the potential benefits of health information exchange in his public speeches.
+So does this represent a major policy shift, or just another stirring of the alphabet soup?

 First, a bit of history: Mostashari's position at the Office of the National Coordinator for Health Information Technology (ONC) was created by executive order in 2004 and tasked with, among other things, creating a national health information network that would enable the secure transmission of health information among a variety of stakeholders, including healthcare providers, insurers, public health agencies and healthcare consumers.
 Creating a nationwide health information network was a bold and ambitious goal, especially since only a tiny fraction of hospitals and doctors at the time even had the ability to create and transfer medical records electronically.
 Not only were there technical problems to overcome -- for example, creation of standards for secure transmission and interoperability -- but also political issues.
 Many were opposed to creation of unique identifiers for patients, citing privacy issues.
 There was also opposition to creation of a government-controlled database of patient information.